On the Instability of Fractional Reserve Banking

-A representative bank makes loans $\ell_t$ and issues demand deposits $d_t$ and saving deposits $s_t$.
-The depositors are paid at the nominal interest rates, $i_{d,t}$ and $i_{s,t}$, by the bank, and the borrowers need to repay their borrowing with a nominal interest rate $i_{l,t}$.
-The bank also decides the reserve balance $r_t$ and its fiat money holdings $m_{k,t}$.
+A representative bank accepts saving deposits $s_t$, issues demand deposits $d_t$, and makes loans $\ell_t$.
+The bank is required to hold reserves equal to $\chi d_t$.
+The bank pays a nominal interest rate of $i_{s,t}$ to depositors for their savings deposits, while borrowers must repay their loans with a nominal interest rate of $i_{l,t}$.
+Demand deposits do not pay interest.
 The central bank sets the reserve requirement $\chi$.
-The representative bank solves the following profit maximization problem.
+Given these conditions, the representative bank solves the following profit maximization problem.

-The first constraint is a balance sheet identity and the second constraint is the reserve requirement constraint.
-The last constraint says the bank's reserve cannot exceed its fiat money holdings.
-The FOCs for the bank's problem are
+In the first constraint, the balance sheet identity, the left-hand side represents assets, which include reserves and loans, while the right-hand side represents liabilities, which include demand deposits and saving deposits.
+The second constraint simply states that banks create demand deposits by making loans, and the last constraint is the reserve requirement constraint.
+By substituting the two constraints, the bank's problem can be written as: The FOCs for the bank's problem are

-where $\lambda^{b}$, $\lambda^{r}$, and $\lambda^{m}$ denotes the Lagrange multiplier of the first constraint, the second constraint, and the last constraint in (\ref{eq:bank}), respectively.
-Assuming interiority, we have

-Given the bank's problem and the agent's problem, we can define an equilibrium as follows: